PriyaKulkarni/ToDo-MEAN-Stack/README.md

     nodemon server.js
     ```
  4. Navigate to http://localhost:3000 from your broswer to view the application.
-  (If any other applications are running on server port 3000, change to a different port)
+  (If any other application is running on server port 3000, change to a different port)

 ### License
 MIT